Bhawanigarh: Local government

-The city is governed by a civic administration or local government headed by Sub-Divisional Magistrate Vineet Kumar and President Sukhjit Kaur Ghabadiya.
+The city is governed by a civic administration or local government headed by Sub-Divisional Magistrate Manjeet Kaur and President of Bhawanigarh Municipal Council, which is vacant since April 2026.
 The town comprises 15 wards represented by 15 elected councillors.

 Demographics

 As of 2011 India census, Bhawanigarh has population of 22,320 out of which 11,780 are males whereas females are 10,540.
 Population of children (age:0-6) is 2422 which is 10.85% of total.
 Female Sex Ratio of Bhawanigarh is 895 whereas child sex ratio is 862. literacy rate of Bhawanigarh is 77.56% which is higher than state average.
 In Bhawanigarh, Male literacy is around 82.60% while female literacy rate is 71.95%.